voloved/pokeemerald_fork/README.md

  - [Allow Running From Trainer Battles](https://github.com/pret/pokeemerald/wiki/Allow-Running-From-Trainer-Battles)
    - This will not work when running the Nuzlocke challenge.
  - Bug fix on an endless loop if an Eeveelution is bred.
+ - Holding R when starting a wild encounter will not allow running if escaping isn't possible.

 ## v1.5.4
  - Gen 4 Pokémon are Added as Followers.